iibarbari/tremor-storybook-boilerplate/README.md

 import '../src/styles/tailwind.css';
 ```

-If you run `pnpm run storybook` you should be able to see the `KPIProgressChart` component with necessary styling.
+If you run `npm run storybook` you should be able to see the `KPIProgressChart` component with necessary styling.